CumulusNetworks/docs/content/cumulus-netq-47/Installation-Management/Install-NetQ/Install-NIC-and-DPU-Agents.md

 To install and configure the {{<exlink url="https://catalog.ngc.nvidia.com/orgs/nvidia/teams/doca/containers/doca_telemetry" text="DOCA Telemetry Service">}} container on a host with ConnectX adapters, perform the following steps:

-1. Obtain the latest DTS container image path from {{<exlink url="https://catalog.ngc.nvidia.com/orgs/nvidia/teams/doca/containers/doca_telemetry" text="NGC">}}.
+1. Obtain the latest DTS container image path from {{<exlink url="https://catalog.ngc.nvidia.com/orgs/nvidia/teams/doca/containers/doca_telemetry" text="the NGC catalog">}}.
 Select the **Get Container** menu and copy the image path.

 2. Run the DTS container with Docker on the host.
 Use the image path obtained in the previous step for the **DTS_IMAGE** variable and configure the IP address of your NetQ server for the `-i` option: